vincentjoy/vincentjoy/README.md

 - RAG based AI agentic systems
 - AR/VR development insights
 - Programming best practises and deep theories in Swift, Javascript and Python
-- I try to connect each blog post with a corresponding project in Github, so that users can check the parctical implementation while reading about the theory and concepts
+- I try to connect each blog post with a corresponding project in Github, so that users can check the practical implementation while reading about the theory and concepts

 *"Sharing knowledge makes the entire developer community stronger"* 🌟